What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 I(x) = I0e-qx

-If the intensity in the beam is I0 at a point in the tissue, it will be reduced to I(x) at a distance x from this point.
+If the beam’s intensity is I0 at a point in the tissue, it will be reduced to I(x) at a distance x from this point.
 Here, q is the intensity attenuation coefficient.

 Acoustic absorption results in tissue healing.
 In reality, absorption accounts for 60–80% of total attenuation.